-6.1.The risk in the Goods shall pass to the Customer on completion of delivery.
+6.1.The risk in the Goods shall pass to the Customer on commencement of unloading.

 6.2.Title to the Goods shall not pass to the Customer until the Company has received payment in full for the Goods as set out at clause 4 (Price and Payment).

 6.3.The Customer shall store the Goods separate from any other goods stored at the same site, and shall clearly identify the Goods as being the Company's property until such time when title in the Goods pass to the Customer.